+From Port / To Port: Select the range of ports to be configured.
 From Forward Port / To Forward Port: Select the range of forward ports to be configured.

 Click the Add button to add a new entry.

 Click the Delete button to remove an entry based on the information entered.